 METHOD

-1. In a clean & sterilised jar, stir together 60g of filtered lukewarm water & all of the Gluten-Free Sourdough Starter Flakes.
+1. In a clean & sterilised jar, stir together 60g of lukewarm water (drinkable tap water is fine) & all of the Gluten-Free Sourdough Starter Flakes.
 Let this soak for 1 minute to help the flakes soften before adding flour.

-2. Add 50g of White Gluten-Free Bread Flour.
+2. Add 50g of White Gluten-Free Bread Flour (Wild Sourdough White Bread & Pizza AP Gluten-Free Flour).
 Using a spoon or jar spatula, mix well until there are no more dry lumps.
 Take note of the consistency in the video above.
 You may like to add a few extra grams of water if your starter is a little on the dry side, there should be no dry patches & the dough should be well incorporated.
 It should not be runny but a soft & moist dough consistency (see video).
 If it is too runny, you will not see bubbles form when the starter activates.
 If too dry it can slow down activation considerably so it’s important to get this right!

 How do I know my start is ready?